-Moon Knight is as close as Marvel got to re-creating Batman.
+Moon Knight is as close as Marvel has come to re-creating Batman.
 Marc Specter is a mercenary who teams up with Raoul Bushman to work together on various jobs.
 Bushman gets greedy and kills a famed archeologist.
 Specter tries to stop him, but Bushman leaves him to die.
-As Specter dies, he’s left on the Khonshu statue where Khonshu gives him a second chance.
+As Specter dies, he’s left on the Khonshu statue, where Khonshu gives him a second chance.
 This leaves Marc with incredible powers, a god manipulating his every move, and balancing his multiple personalities with his DID diagnosis (dissociative identity disorder).

 I was a little worried about how Moon Knight would wrap up.
 It seemed the final episode had a lot of ground to cover.
-The final episode was well worth the wait and it doesn’t feel rushed.
+The final episode was well worth the wait, and it doesn’t feel rushed.
 Unfortunately, Marvel posted on Facebook the day the episode aired and spoiled part of this episode before I could watch it.
 Shame on me for not avoiding social media.
 I would highly recommend watching this show in one sitting to prevent being spoiled.

-Moon Knight is probably one of my favorite Marvel TV series released to date besides WandaVision.
+Moon Knight is probably one of my favorite Marvel TV series released to date, besides WandaVision.
 Moon Knight can be streamed on Disney+ with new episodes airing on Wednesdays.

 I’ve been waiting for the episodes to release before tackling it and look forward to checking it out now that’s done!
-Your praise got me hyped! 😀
+Your praise got me hyped! π

 LikeLike